Spacechild1/vstplugin/README.md

 * (optional) multithreaded plugin processing

-See the help files (vstplugin~-help.pd and VSTPlugin.schelp) for detailed instructions.
+See the help files (`vstplugin~-help.pd` and `VSTPlugin.schelp`) for detailed instructions.

+Binaries are available here: https://git.iem.at/pd/vstplugin/-/releases.
+The Pd external can also be installed with Deken (search for `vstplugin~`).

 Please report any issues or feature requests to https://git.iem.at/pd/vstplugin/issues.